JacobSamro/iBeon/README.md

 ```
 The result will be **Hello**

-##Removing the Symbols from the given input
+##Removing the Symbols from a String

 ```php
 <?php